Press ESC to close

 1982 | Australia

 The next edition moved to the island country of New Zealand.
-A total of 5 teams participated — 4 from the previous edition, and the fifth was International XI.
+A total of five teams participated — four from the previous edition, and the fifth was International XI.

 The format for the third edition underwent changes to a triple round-robin format, followed by a final.
-The top 2 teams, Australia and England, squared off in the summit clash.
+The top two teams, Australia and England, squared off in the summit clash.

 With that, Australia won the Women’s World Cup in back-to-back editions.